 PS, check out all the clocks in the restaurant.
 You’ll find that they are set to 1:50.
 The reason?
 That’s the time that Oscar Wilde died.
 No corners are cut when it comes to attention to detail here!

-#18.
-Bank of America Winter Village at Bryant Park & Ice Skating
+#17.
+Check Out the Bank of America Winter Village at Bryant Park Holiday Market

 The stalls sell fun Christmas decorations, handmade crafts, unique jewelry and — my favorite — food, lots of good food.
 Grab a hot chocolate or mulled wine as you make your way around the lively market.

-Further reading: Bank of America Winter Village at Bryant Park is home to No Chewing Allowed, one of the top 20 Cozy Cups of Cocoa in New York City.
+Further reading: The Bank of America Winter Village at Bryant Park is one of 10 Cheerful Christmas Markets in New York City (Most Worth the Visit!)

 Folks from all over flood the East River Park Amphitheater with their pups dressed in ridiculously cute costumes creating one of the best fall activities in NYC.

 Since moving to NYC I learned New Yorkers don’t mess around when it comes to their dogs, so why would Halloween be any different?
 Especially when there are awards at stake!